buzzqw/TUS/OBSS/OBSSv2-eng.md

 Each point attributed to Base Proficiencies or Weapon or Magic Proficiency allows for a +1 in the related check (Checks, Attack Roll, Magic Proficiency)

->> Tups reaches 4th level!: Tups has reached 4th level!
+>> **Tups reaches 4th level!**: Tups has reached 4th level!
 Here's how he distributed his Active Proficiency points.

 **1st level**: +1 Weapon Proficiency, Feat: Armor of the Devout (+2 Will, +1 Reflex, **Constitution**), The Patron is my Weapon (+1 Reflex, +1 Will, **Constitution**), Instinctive Knowledge (+2 Will, +1 Fortitude, **Wisdom**)